Sup2point0/integrity/questions/addvent/p24c-gg1.md

 ---
 topic: addvent
 title: Day 3
-desc: This is a really important thing to know that crops up *very* often in life.
-Sauce: trust.
+desc: 'This is a really important thing to know that crops up *very* often in life.
+Sauce: trust.'
 date: 2024 December 4
 tags:
   - combinatorics